Tobacco Use Prevention Policy Priorities

 - Worksite Wellness: Support evidence-based and/or evidence-informed policies that promote a healthy work environment for employees.

-- Early Care and Education: Support improvement of the statewide nutrition, physical activity, and screen time standards, and the creation of recognition or designation programs that meet evidence-based and/or evidence-informed policies.
+- Early Care and Education: Support improvements to statewide standards addressing evidence-based best practices in infant and child nutrition, outdoor learning and play, physical activity, breastfeeding, and screen time.
+Support the creation of a statewide designation or recognition to programs that meet these best practices.

-- Out-of-School Time: Support funding to implement and monitor out-of-school time programs.
+- Out-of-School Time: Support funding to implement and monitor healthy eating and physical activity in out-of-school time programs.

 - Support and protect funding for evidence-based and/or evidence-informed obesity prevention programs and infrastructure.